Responding to common questions & challenges

 We have neither the wisdom, power, nor authority to make a statement about the eternal destiny of any one individual, let alone an entire group of people.
 God alone is the judge and He will judge rightly.

 Do we believe there is a hell?
-Absolutely.
-The Bible is quite clear on that.
-Do we believe that people do go to hell?
-Yes.
-The Bible is quite clear on that, as well.
-The Bible even indicates that the road to destruction has more traffic than the road to eternal life!
+The Bible states this pretty clearly.
+Do we believe that people go to hell?
+Again, the Bible doesn't mince words about it.
+It even suggests that the road to destruction has more traffic than the road to eternal life!
 (Matthew 7:13-15) Jesus spoke more about hell than he did about heaven.

 But the Bible also proclaims the truth about how we can receive that eternal life.
-And it tells us that God doesn't want anyone to perish, but for all to have eternal life.
-Sadly, not everyone will chose eternal life.
-There will be those who reject God's offer.
-Our job is to proclaim the way to salvation--which is none other than Jesus Christ, in the hope that some will turn to Jesus and choose to accept His free gift of eternal life!
+And it tells us that God doesn't desire that anyone perish, but for all to have eternal life.
+And it is only by faith that we can be saved.
+Our job is to proclaim the way to salvation--which is none other than Jesus Christ, in the hope that some will turn to Jesus and receive His free gift of eternal life!
 (Want to learn more about His free gift?
 Check out this link.)

 Top